Copyright © Kevin Shattuck. All rights reserved.

 What are your hours?

 We are primarily an appointment only custom shop, so our hours vary.
-On Saturdays we take walk-ins on a first come, first serve basis.
-We strongly encourage you to schedule an appointment.
+Due to COVID-19, we are not taking walk-ins, so we strongly encourage you to schedule a consult or appointment before coming in.

 Can I bring my own design?